 The air conditioning system is on but not blowing cool air.

 A simple way to confirm if you are low on refrigerant is to find the two copper pipes on your AC system.
-If the larger of the two is “sweating” or covered in condensation, feel the pipe to see if it’s cold.
-If it is, you are likely good to go and don’t require more refrigerant.
+If the large one is “sweating” or covered in condensation, feel the pipe to see if it’s cold.
+If it’s cold to the touch, you are likely good to go and don’t require more refrigerant.

 You air condenser fan isn’t rotating.

 The first step is to try decreasing the temperature on your thermostat.
 It seems funny but sometimes our busy lives cause us to overlook the obvious.
-If lowering the thermostat doesn’t get your system working right, check and get a new air filter.
+If that doesn’t get your system working right, check and get a new air filter.
 If the air filter is clogged, it could cause significant cooling issues.
-Another thing that could cause your lack of cooling is an AC that is not sized accurately, and unfortunately this is a frequent issue when homes are constructed.
+Another thing that could cause your lack of cooling is an AC that is not sized accurately, and unfortunately this is a frequent issue when homes are built.
 R & M Climate Control Service Experts is happy to come out and perform an analysis to confirm whether or not the size of your system is causing your problems.

-AC shuts on and off over and over
+Air Conditioner shuts on and off constantly